sarah11918/jbrains/src/content/docs/training/book.md

 ---
-title: Schedule training
+title: Schedule a training course
 ---

-Schedule Training
 If you’d like to schedule a training course or program, then you’re in the right place!

 Overview